dfelinto/blender-manual/manual/animation/armatures/properties/bone_groups.rst

 .. seealso::

-   A single bone can be assigned to a group in the :ref:`Relations panel <bone-relations-bone-group>`.
+   A single bone can be assigned to a group in the :ref:`Relations panel <bpy.types.PoseBone.bone_group>`.

 .. seealso::